 Kings Meadow School is a day, community, special school for primary aged pupils, who have severe social, emotional and mental health difficulties.

 Pupils are primarily from Northampton and the south and west of Northamptonshire.
-All pupils have a statement of educational needs and are referred by the SNAP (Special Needs Assessment Panel).
+All pupils have an Education, Health and Care Plan.

 Our overall aim is to help all pupils who have previously found school a challenge become independent, lifelong learners who are able to regulate and manage their own feelings and behaviour.
 We have an ethos of “can do” rather than the children feeling they “can't do.”